axieinfinity/ronin-documentation/docs/basics/introduction.md

 ### Ronin is backed by Sky Mavis

-Sky Mavis are the creators of the #1 NFT project by adoption and all-time volume—Axie Infinity.
+Sky Mavis are the creators of the leading NFT project by adoption and all-time volume—Axie Infinity.
 Our experience building and scaling Axie Infinity has given us unique insights into product development, community building, and go-to-market which can be leveraged by partners deploying on the network.
 We offer advisory support and grants to help reduce risk and improve odds of success for games looking to launch.

 ### Ronin is secure